udistrital/sisifo_documentacion/.github/ISSUE_TEMPLATE/template-for-report.md

 ---
-name: Template for Informe
+name: Template for report
-about: Template para proyección de informes periódicos
+about: Template for SoS Team issue
 title: ''
 labels: ''
 assignees: ''